-T2D is a chronic health condition that results in high levels of blood sugar.
+Type 2 diabetes is a chronic health condition that results in high levels of blood sugar.
 It occurs when the body is unable to use insulin properly.
 Insulin allows blood sugar, which comes mainly from the food we eat, to enter cells to be used for energy.
-It is highly likely that patients with T2D will also develop one or more other medical conditions such as high blood pressure, high cholesterol, heart disease, and/or chronic kidney disease.
+It is highly likely that patients with type 2 diabetes will also develop one or more other medical conditions such as high blood pressure, high cholesterol, heart disease, and/or chronic kidney disease.

-T2D is the most common type of diabetes.
-It was estimated that 34 million adults in the U.S. had T2D in 2018.
-27 million adults are receiving medical care for T2D, but only about 13 million of these patients have well controlled blood sugars.
-In addition, approximately 96 million U.S. adults have prediabetes, up to 70% of which are expected to develop T2D during their lifetime.
+Type 2 diabetes is the most common type of diabetes.
+It was estimated that 34 million adults in the U.S. had type 2 diabetes in 2018.
+27 million adults are receiving medical care for type 2 diabetes, but only about 13 million of these patients have well controlled blood sugars.
+In addition, approximately 88 million U.S. adults have prediabetes, up to 70% of which are expected to develop type 2 diabetes during their lifetime.

-The ADA and American Association of Clinical Endocrinologists and American College of Endocrinology guidelines for the management of T2D recommend a) changing behaviors to lower blood sugar, blood pressure, and cholesterol, b) regular monitoring of blood sugar, kidney, heart, blood vessels, eye and nerve function, and c) chronic use of antihyperglycemic medications.
-Widespread failure to change behavior and the inability of current medications to address root causes of T2D has resulted in a massive, growing and unsustainable crisis in the treatment of this disease.
+The American Diabetes Association and American Association of Clinical Endocrinologists and American College of Endocrinology guidelines for the management of type 2 diabetes recommend a) changing behaviors to lower blood sugar, blood pressure, and cholesterol, b) regular monitoring of blood sugar, kidney, heart, blood vessels, eye and nerve function, and c) chronic use of antihyperglycemic medications.
+Widespread failure to change behavior and the inability of current medications to address root causes of type 2 diabetes has resulted in a massive, growing and unsustainable crisis in the treatment of this disease.